ronnevinkx/node-base/README.md

 1. Run `git clone https://github.com/ronnevinkx/node-base.git name-of-my-app`
 2. Cd into folder `name-of-my-app` and run `npm install`
 3. Start building your app from `server.js`
-4. Run the app in dev mode with `npm run dev` or run in producten with `npm start`
+4. Run the app in dev mode with `npm run dev` or run in production with `npm start`